Information for Faculty

 - Help students decide which semester they should study abroad, based on prerequisites for upper-level courses and course offering cycles.

 - Help students with course selection.
 Show them where they have flexibility on their check sheets.
 Make suggestions about which courses would enhance their major and make them more competitive candidates for graduate school or employment.

-- If students must make changes when scheduling overseas, due to unexpected course unavailability, they must get your permission via e-mail to make any changes to their schedules.
+- If students must make changes when scheduling overseas, due to unexpected course unavailability, they must get your permission via email to make any changes to their schedules.

 About recommendation letters

-Any faculty member can recommend a student; it need not be a student’s advisor.
+Any faculty member can recommend a student; it need not be a student’s adviser.
 In the case of students who must apply by the end of their first year, we hope they will have made a connection with at least one faculty member, but there are some who will have not.
 You could be the only instructor they have met with individually.
-An interview about their interests, co-curricular activities and views on topics of mutual interest can give you the insight you need to write a letter of support.
+An interview about their interests, co-curricular activities, and views on topics of mutual interest can give you the insight you need to write a letter of support.
 Of course, if you feel the student is not a good candidate, you should decline to write the recommendation.

 Most recommendations are now online.
 Your recommendation should address issues that indicate whether or not a student is likely to have a positive academic and social experience.
 In addition to strong academic motivation, other important qualities are the student’s level of maturity, self-discipline, initiative, adaptability, openness to new ideas and different ways of thinking, personal ethics, and consideration for the rights of others.